'High Courts Can Suo Motu Confer Senior Designation' : Supreme Court Upholds Orissa HC's Sr Advocate Designations

 Consequently, the Supreme Court upheld the suo moto designation of five advocates as Senior Advocates, which was under challenge in the present case.
 The judgment was passed in an appeal filed by the Orissa High Court (on its administrative side) against the 2021 decision delivered by the Orissa High Court itself.

-Pronouncing the judgment on the appeal, a bench comprising Justice JB Pardiwala and Justice R. Mahadevan observed: "After Indira Jaising 1 and 2, this matter was heard by a three-judge bench of this Court and entered its findings...The three-judge bench heard in detail and was disposed of in judgment dated 13.5.2025 in criminal appeal...Upon through reconsideration of the above judgments, including Jitendra and the Advocates Act,1960, which was amended in 1973, replacing experience and standing at the bar with ability, standing at the bar or special knowledge or experience, the Court emphasised that the standards of designation of senior advocates must be significantly higher that those applicable to other advocates.
-Ultimately, the Court reaffirmed the validity of suo moto designation by a full court provided such designation adheres to the constitutional principles of fairness, transparency and objectivity.
+Pronouncing the judgment on the appeal, a bench comprising Justice JB Pardiwala and Justice R. Mahadevan observed: "After Indira Jaising 1 and 2, this matter was heard by a three-judge bench of this Court and entered its findings...The three-judge bench heard in detail and was disposed of in judgment dated 13.5.2025 in criminal appeal...Upon thorough reconsideration of the above judgments, including Jitender @ Kalla, the Court observed that Section 16(2) of the Advocates Act, 1961 was amended in 1973 (effective from 31.01.1974), replacing the phrase “experience and standing at the Bar” with “ability, standing at the Bar, or special knowledge or experience in law”.
+The Court emphasized that the standards for the designation of Senior Advocates must be significantly higher than those applicable to other advocates.
+Ultimately, the Court reaffirmed the validity of suo motu designations by Full Court, provided such designations adhere to the constitutional principles of fairness, transparency, and objectivity."

 The 2019 Rules were formulated in the backdrop of the Supreme Court's Indira Jaising v.
 Supreme Court of India (2017), which had framed guidelines for the conferment of senior designation.

-In the High Court, a division bench comprising Justice CR Dash and Justice Pramath Patnaik had found that Rule 6(9) was not in consonance with the Indira Jaising judgment as two sources were recognised by the Supreme Court for designation of senior advocates- one is the written proposal by the judges and second is the application by the advocate concerned.
+In the High Court, a division bench comprising Justice CR Dash and Justice Pramath Patnaik had found that Rule 6(9) was not in consonance with the Indira Jaising judgment as the Supreme Court recognised two sources for designation of senior advocates- one is the written proposal by the judges and second is the application by the advocate concerned.
 There is no third source of picking an advocate by exercise of suo moto powers.

 The decision was pronounced in a writ petition filed by four advocates challenging an August 2019 notification of the Odisha High Court, which had designated five advocates as Senior Advocates by exercising powers under Rule 6(9).